StuyCSDojo/dojo-docs/docs/source/getting_started/restructuredtext_introduction.rst

 When you first start out...

-* Focus about the textual portion and forget about the styling
+* Focus on the textual portion and forget about the styling
 * Come up with headings and subheadings that summarize each sections/subsections
 * Mentally mark or physically note the places where a code block would be appropriate
 * After planning out the design, proceed to the next section for a quick run through of common reST directives.

 .. _restructuredtext_introduction_basic_rst_directives:

 Basic reST Directives